mario-guerra/marioguerra.xyz/src/content/blog/getting-up-to-speed-with-webassembly/2023-05-18-getting-up-to-speed-with-webassembly.md

 ---
-title: "Getting Up to Speed with WebAssembly"
-date: "2023-05-18"
-author: "Mario Guerra"
+author: Mario Guerra
-description: 'Learn the fundamentals of WebAssembly, its benefits, and how it bridges the gap between web technologies and low-level programming languages for high-performance applications.'
-image: "9410d803-b35b-46c7-bc38-3e08bb89cefb.jpg"
 categories:
 - Technology
+date: '2023-05-18'
+description: Learn the fundamentals of WebAssembly, its benefits, and how it bridges the gap between web technologies and low-level programming languages for high-performance applications.
+image: "web-assembly-title-pic.jpg"
 tags:
-  - "how does web assembly work"
+- how does web assembly work
 - wasm
-  - "web assembly"
+- web assembly
 - webassembly
-  - "what is web assembly"
+- what is web assembly
-  - "what is webassembly"
+- what is webassembly
+title: "Getting Up to Speed with WebAssembly"
+slug: "getting-up-to-speed-with-webassembly"
 ---

 WebAssembly has been gaining a lot of attention lately, especially in the world of web development.
 It’s a binary format designed to be executed in web browsers and offers a number of benefits such as improved performance, cross-platform compatibility, and security.